Milk churn stand

 A milk churn stand was a standard-height platform on which milk churns would be placed for collection by cart or lorry.
 Some were simple and made of wood, but the majority were built from stone or concrete blocks.
 They were once a common roadside sight in Britain in areas which carried out dairy farming, but collection of milk churns from stands ceased in Britain in 1979.
-Many have survived, some being renovated to memorialise the practice, while others have been dismantled or left to decay.
+Many have survived, some being renovated to commemorate the practice, while others have been dismantled or left to decay.